EducatedBernie/EducatedBernie/README.md

 - 👋 Hi, I’m Bernie!
-A current CompSci student at UC Berkeley.
+I'm a new grad Fullstack Software Develop.er
-- 👀 I've worked as a Software Engineer and had an internship in the industry
+- 👀 I'm a Software Engineer and had an internship in the industry
 - 💞️ My focus is mainly in Fullstack Development.
-I have experience with the Spring Framework, React and Microsoft SQL Server.
+I have experience with the Spring Framework, React, D3.js and Microsoft SQL Server.
 - 📫 Reach me via discord or email! berndog#4744

 <!---